Gunjuzone/Counter/README.md

 ## :blue_book: Learning Objectives

 - Use Vanila JS to make a web page change its background color with a button click.
-- Apply best practices in HTML code.
-- Use CSS selectors correctly.
-- Use Flexbox to place elements in the page.
 - Demonstrate ability to create UIs adaptable to different screen sizes using media queries.
 - Use GitHub Pages to deploy web pages.
 - Apply JavaScript best practices and language style guides in code.